Error-331/code_tests/docs/programming/webpack/version_5/config_examples/advanced/advanced_sass_css_style_dynamic_inline_config.md

 ## Result

-All specified `js` files and `css` files will be reloaded automatically upon an update.
-Note `if (module.hot)` code.
-HTML file will not be reloaded automatically.
+All styles that are imported inside js files will be dynamically inserted via `style` tags (including `sass` styles).